 I wanted a little bit of everything in New Zealand and only had 12 days.
 Based on what I have read, my must-sees and dos (in no particular order) were:

 - Check out the most raved about city Queenstown; and

 - Visit Milford Sound the most visited tourist spot in New Zealand

 To help plan my trip, I mapped out where everything was.
 Everything was soooo spread out!
 How am I going to do everything?
 I was traveling alone.
 I didn’t want to be driving myself around the island.
-This is when I met a girl in Prague she will be visiting New Zealand and signed up for the Kiwi Experience Bus Tour.
+This is when I remembered, a girl I met in Prague told me, she will be visiting New Zealand and signed up for the Kiwi Experience Bus Tour.